- The OWA is given the authority to abandon and reclaim orphan wells and does not

 at its discretion.

-- RDT applications must include requests for the associated pipelines required to
+- RDT applications must include requests for the associated pipeline licenses required to

 - Please note that all RDT applications are to be made to the AER, not the OWA